plausible/docs/docs/troubleshoot-integration.md

 * Using cache?
 Do purge the cache just in case.

+* Implemented Plausible using Google Tag Manager?
+GTM strips the `data-*` attributes by default which can break the tracking.
+Please follow [our GTM guide](google-tag-manager.md) for instructions on how to integrate Plausible using GTM.

 * Are you running an AMP page?
 To track Google AMP pages with Plausible, you need to declare an AMP-analytics object on your AMP pages.
 [See the instructions here](https://github.com/plausible/analytics/discussions/220#discussioncomment-904022).

 * Are you running a browser extension that may be blocking our script?
 Do disable the extension or whitelist our script within the settings of the extension you are using